 Of course, this is one firm’s position and not necessarily the sentiment of the industry as a whole.
 But the key to this statement is the reference to “higher-performing businesses” and “the type of assets we would typically be most interested and excited about.”
 Performance is king.
 In this environment, it doesn’t matter how large or small you are.
 If you aren’t significantly growing (organically), you aren’t going to attract the interest of potential partners.
 Read on to learn how to grow your insurance brokerage so you can be attractive to potential partners.

 A Focus on Organic Growth

 It’s never too late to focus on organic growth.
-But for many firms, this may be the year to significantly ramp up your organic growth strategy.
-Being average isn’t going to be good enough as buyers are taking a more conservative approach in their M&A strategy and looking for those quality firms that can clearly add value and help them grow.
+But for many firms, this may be the year to significantly ramp up your organic growth strategic planning.
+Being average isn’t going to be good enough as buyers are taking a more conservative approach in their M&A growth strategy and looking for those quality firms that can clearly add value and help them grow.